-Shihang (Vic) Li
+Vic Shihang Li

 Hello there!
-I'm Vic, a first-year Computer Science Ph.D. student at University of Washington.
-I am a part of the UW Computer Systems Lab, advised by Simon Peter.
-Before UW, I've had the pleasure of working with Malte Schwarzkopf and Adam Belay as a member of the ETOS group at Brown.
+I'm Vic, a third-year CS PhD student at the University of Washington.
+I am a part of the Computer Systems Lab, advised by Simon Peter and Tom Anderson.
+I also collaborate with faculty across the lab, including Arvind Krishnamurthy and Ratul Mahajan.

 Publications